 1. Mix flour, salt and water in a mixing bowl and knead for 15 to 20 minutes.
 Then let the dough rest in the bowl for one (1) hour.

-2. Make 10 gram balls of dough about 1inch (2.54cm) in diameter and then use a rolling pin to flatten each ball into a circle about 10 cm in diameter.
+2. Make balls of dough about 1inch (2.54cm) in diameter and then use a rolling pin to flatten each ball into a circle about 4inch (10 cm) in diameter.
 These are your gyoza wrappers!
 Sprinkle some flour/cornstarch on each wrapper and stack, covering with a damp kitchen towel until ready for use.

 3. Finely chop the cabbage and chives and add the salt.